MYounas126/CodeSentinel/README.md

 git clone https://github.com/MYounas126/CodeSentinel.git
 ```
 ### 2. Create a Virtual Environment:
-It's highly recommended to create a virtual environment to isolate SecureEye's dependencies from your system-wide Python installations.
+It's highly recommended to create a virtual environment to isolate CodeSentinel dependencies from your system-wide Python installations.
 You can achieve this using the following commands:

 ```bash
 python3 -m venv venv